janat08/socialNetwork/README.md

 fix geolocation plugin- incorrect loading, and plugin wont work maybe change script import, test jquery 1.7.1 as per example view-source:http://ubilabs.github.io/geocomplete/examples/map.html geolocation search

 backlog
-wall background doesn't save on form billing for google project background images on users walls syncedCron wont work
+wall background doesn't save on form syncedCron wont work

+wontfix
+background images on users walls (literally no money to rent or buy computer or credit since im freelancer) billing for google project (trial is used up, and there's no tricking them, as I already tried)

 done:
 fixed the forms, everything else seems to be working (I logged in with account that had nothing, so assumed nothing works) qr code needs to be linked in email
-3 subcategories pick for event
+3 subcategories pick for event fixed upsertCategory

 Schema
 user > post> owner> user